mickolaine/mosstack/README.txt

 for now the program is limited to basic functionality.

 - CFA to RGB conversion (see below for supported cameras)
-    - Bilinear (python, only for testing)
     - Bilinear (OpenCL, Cython)
-    - LaRoche-Prescott (OpenCL) - This will probably be dropped out since there's no use for it
     - Variable Number of Gradients (OpenCL, Cython)

 - Registering